 Planning for transition is a part of our provision for all learners with SEN. Transition to secondary schools will be discussed in the summer term of their Year 5, to ensure time for planning and preparation.
+When pupils are in Year 6, Mental Health Support Teams run transition workshops and lead focus groups focussing on strategies to manage anxieties.
 We will share information with the school, college, or other setting the pupil is moving to.
 We will agree with parents and pupils which information will be shared as part of this.